algolia/recommend/README.md

 > `function` | **required**

-The InstantSearch-compatible `Hit` widget.
-See [`hitComponent`](https://www.algolia.com/doc/api-reference/widgets/hits/react/#widget-param-hitcomponent).
+The product component to display.

 ### `maxRecommendations`